 It increases its attack power via the innate power that humans possess by nature, a “sword of the truly noble”.

 Consider the timing.
-The temple’s history can only be confirmed in the Medieval Era, with no evidence that it predates the fall of pagan culture.
-How convenient that a religion condemning the magic employed by every other society crops up just after such mystical power goes out of fashion thanks to an apocalypse.
-It is almost as if the faith formed as a reaction to the demonic calamity which had threatened the world.
-In short, the temple’s God is at best a perversion of the actual Creator, any resemblance between them resulting from good inference.
-The founders of the faith had accurately surmised that some mighty, inhuman entity opposed man’s use of magic for evil, weaving a narrative which eventually became the priesthood’s purity doctrine.
+The temple has identified a mere six women as Saintesses in its entire history, a history that we can only confirm dates to during the Medieval Era.
+How convenient that a religion condemning the arts employed by every other society crops up in the historical record just after such mystical power goes out of fashion thanks to an apocalypse.
+It is almost as if the faith formed as a direct reaction to the demonic calamity which had threatened the world, thereby only existing for the past few centuries.
+This makes the temple’s God, at best, a perversion of the actual Creator, any resemblance between them resulting from good inference.
+The founders of the faith had accurately surmised that some mighty, inhuman entity opposed man’s use of magic for evil, but they attributed this to the Old One itself — mistaking the hand for the head, so to speak.
 Naturally, a religion which is so vehemently anti-magic spread like wildfire, especially since the soul art ban deprived all others of their foundations.
 It would be the one faith sounding reasonable.

 The first temple was built in the now defunct land of Mird, which had most likely been situated somewhere west of Boletaria.
 Both Astraea and Selen come from the West, so the temple already has a major presence in that area, and the cinematic map confirms an unknown expanse of land in that direction.
 Based on the description for Selen’s equipment, highlands make up the region’s general topography, and nowhere else do we see nearly as concerted a temple presence.
 Oceans lie to the east and south, and no humans live to the North.
 Therefore, the concentration of the faith in these western highlands suggests that they are where the temple originated and first spread before extending to the rest of the continent.
 And at the heart of this spread was Mird.